Five Thailand Islands that You Definitely Want to Take a Look

 When you make your way from Krabi to Phuket, it is easy to find Koh Yao Yai – the larger, yet quieter, of two sister islands.
 If this island is one of the stops in your Thailand vacation, you will find in here both the comfort and the rustic charm.
 Sublime sandy beaches ring the island, with dense patches of mangroves that are perfect for exploring by kayak.
 Villages are largely comprised of traditional wooden homes on stilts, and the island’s interior has many coconut groves and rubber plantations.

 Koh Yao Noi

 Koh Yao Noi can be considered as the “little sister” of Koh Yao Yai, which is a favorite spot of honeymooners and people seeking an idyllic setting with stunning views.
-Here is also the right destination for people which is willing to spend more for luxury.
+Here is also the right destination for people who is willing to spend more for luxury.
 The resorts are spectacular in their own right, with gorgeous pools and opulent rooms.
 Away from the flashy resorts, however, you’ll find a laid-back way of life and a farming community that still lives according to old traditions.
-Golden sands sit next to the shallow rocky bays, and the island is a great launch pad for snorkeling, rock climbing, and kayaking adventures.
+Golden sands sit next to the shallow rocky bays, and the island is a great launchpad for snorkeling, rock climbing, and kayaking adventures.

 On the Gulf of Thailand, Koh Phangan is known for being Thailand’s main party island.
 That doesn’t mean it’s not also an eye-catching island with plenty of natural wonders.
 Move away from the beach bars and party hot spots, and you’ll find pristine beaches, photogenic coastal rocks, waterfalls, forests, and terrific lookout points.